-Please allow the court three (3) business days to respond to an application for deferred disposition.
+Please allow the court up to three (3) business days to respond to an application for deferred disposition.
 If you have not heard from the court in that time, please call 817-985-2140.

 - Appear on or before your initial appearance date in person or in writing